wr7/ly/readme.md

  - xfce
  - xmonad

-Ly should work with any X desktop environment, and provides basic wayland support (sway works very well, for example).
+Lye should work with any X desktop environment, and provides basic wayland support (sway works very well, for example).

 ## systemd?
-Unlike what you may have heard, Ly does not require `systemd`, and was even specifically designed not to depend on `logind`.
+Unlike what you may have heard, Lye does not require `systemd`, and was even specifically designed not to depend on `logind`.
 You should be able to make it work easily with a better init, changing the source code won't be necessary :)